Clinically Reviewed by Dr. Olalekan Otulana (Advanced Practitioner)

 It can be difficult to know how to approach a suspected alcoholic.
 Many alcoholics will be in denial about the extent or even the existence of a problem, so it is often down to a friend or family member to make the first move.

-Talking to the person in an open and honest way is a good place to start but this may still not be enough.
+Talking to the person in an open and honest way is a good place to start, but this may still not be enough.
 Staging a family intervention can be a good way to get the person to face up to the impact their drinking is having, not just on themselves but also the people around them.
-It’s important to do this in a calm and measured way though, and not let passions turn into anger and recriminations.
+It’s important to do this in a calm and measured way, though, and not let passions turn into anger and recriminations.
 A guided intervention with a professional addiction recovery specialist can be a good way to approach this.

 Inpatient alcohol rehab offers many clear benefits over outpatient treatment.
 You will be in a safe, tranquil environment, away from the temptations and triggers usually associated with your alcohol problem.
 You will be surrounded by experienced professionals and others going through their recovery journeys.
-You will also have access to round the clock support and the best evidence-based treatment options delivered in one place.
+You will also have access to round-the-clock support and the best evidence-based treatment options delivered in one place.

 Outpatient treatment services can be valuable for some, but you will have to manage your own appointments and detox, both of which can be difficult when you are struggling with alcohol.
 You will also be surrounded by the same people and places associated with your drinking.

 Cassiobury Court is a CQC-registered rehab with various treatments available to help you live a fulfilled life without the burden of addiction.
-We offer medically supervised detoxification while our therapies will help you to explore the root causes behind your alcohol abuse and addiction.
+We offer medically supervised detoxification while our therapies will help you explore the root causes behind your alcohol abuse and addiction.
 They will also help you develop strategies for relapse prevention.
-This holistic approach will give you the best chance to make a long-term recovery and we also offer help and advice for friends and family members if you are looking to support your loved ones and want to know how to support a loved one through alcohol rehab.
+This holistic approach will give you the best chance to make a long-term recovery, and we also offer help and advice for friends and family members if you are looking to support your loved ones and want to know how to support a loved one through alcohol rehab.

 While alcohol is a legal drug, it can produce some of the most severe withdrawal symptoms.
 Alcohol withdrawal symptoms can include a wide range of physical and mental symptoms that can include cramps, nausea, shaking, anxiety and insomnia.
 In the worst cases you may experience delirium tremens, a condition that may lead to fever, hallucinations and even seizures, which can be potentially dangerous.